aleynaelif/Kotlin-Projects/README.md

 - Favorite Sitcom Characters
     This application lists my favorite sitcom characters.
 Clicking on the characters shows the character's photo, the show's name, and his/her name.
 Project includes singleton, recycleView, view binding.

+- SQLite
+    Example for using SQLite.
+This code contains the usage of SELECT, WHERE, LIKE, UPDATE, DELETE keywords.